Thumbs up on horse coat health:

 Thinking that spraying on the shine is enough

-Your horse’s skin is a master multi-tasker.
-It’s his ﬁrst line of defense against injury, insects, and more.
+Your horse’s coat is a master multi-tasker.
+It’s his ﬁrst line of defense against injury, insects, and more, so it is important to keep your horse’s coat healthy.
 It helps with thermoregulation by activating the sweat glands when it gets too hot and puffing up the coat to seal out the cold.
 It turns sunlight into Vitamin D and is loaded with nerve endings that keep the brain up to date on changes in the surrounding environment.

 To learn more about how to support healthy skin and a shiny coat from the inside and out, check out the tip above and visit SmartPak’s blog to read more.